- May 16, 2022

-- Disease-specific considerations (e.g. novel endpoints in specific diseases, biomarker development, etc)
+- Disease-specific considerations (e.g., novel endpoints in specific diseases, biomarker development).

-- Expedited development programs (breakthrough therapy designation, fast track designation, etc)
+- Expedited development programs (e.g., breakthrough therapy designation, fast track designation).

 Who Should Attend:

-This workshop will be open to physicians who have completed at least one year of hematology/ oncology fellowship training in an accredited U.S. training program and are currently in good standing in their fellowship program.
+This workshop is intended for current hematology/oncology fellows who have completed at least one year of fellowship training in an accredited U.S. training program and are currently in good standing in their fellowship program.

 If to ASCO: